-Because everything happened so fast I didn’t have enough time to learn about the history and culture of the place.
+Because everything happened so fast I didn’t have enough time to learn about things to do in South Africa or about the history and culture of the place.
 I knew the basics: that the country dealt with the policy of apartheid, that Nelson Mandela was the president at the end of 90s and his popularity all over the world didn’t stop even when he retired, that in 2010 South Africa hosted football World Championships.
 But what I learnt there, mostly about the apartheid, was like a slap in the face and something my mind couldn’t understand no matter how hard I tried… Even if the times of this cruel policy are long gone the tension is still widely seen and felt.
 I’ve myself witnessed couple of unpleasant situations that had a racist background – I observed it with a jaw-drop and I felt so powerless that I could do nothing about it… Fortunately the majority of people I’ve met weren’t like that at all!

 During my time in South Africa I tried to learn as much as possible about its uneasy history.
 I know every place has its own issues but I tried really hard to understand what was happening in South Africa for big part of XXth century.
 Now I’m definitely much smarter but still I can’t fully wrap my mind around all the apartheid issues.
 I was lucky to visit 3 museums in South Africa that covered the topic really well and that I think every visitor there should get to see them in order to realize that the country is not only about the beautiful landscape, that it also hides some dark pages in the recent history…

 District Six used to be a residential area in the center of Cape Town.
 Used to as in the 1970s, due to the apartheid regime, around 60.000 inhabitants were forced to move out from the site.What was a lively neighbourhood is now an unimproved land, haunting in the middle of this beautiful city.